-Although there is no real concrete evidence, stories suggest its origins came from the ancient palaces of Surakarta (Solo) and Yogakarta in central Java.
+Although there is no real concrete evidence, stories suggest its roots came from the ancient palaces of Surakarta (Solo) and Yogyakarta in central Java.
 Influenced through a complex cultural blend of Chinese, Indian and Arab traditions.

-Jamu simply means Indonesian herbal medicine.
-Based on the belief that the cure comes from within, it encourages the body to produce its own antibodies as opposed to the taking medicine drugs to kill an infection.
-Around 1,000 plant species are commonly used to prepare a number of remedies.
+Jamu means merely Indonesian herbal medicine.
+Based on the belief that the cure comes from within, it encourages the body to produce antibodies as opposed to the taking medicine drugs to kill an infection.
+Around 1,000 plant species are commonly used to prepare many remedies.
 An astonishing fact is that with over 40,000 species of tropical plants that are in existence globally, 30,000 of them grown in Indonesia.
 So it’s no surprise that plants are considered a powerful healing tool in Indonesian culture.

 My personalised Jamu healing ritual

-Tabib – Pak Rahman was my Jamu Dcotor.
-Coming from the nearby village of Grabag, he is a welcome visitor for many of the guests coming to MesaStila, looking for alternative healing remedies.
-With over 24 years of experience, he began as an apprentice through his training in an Indonesian martial art known as Pencak Silat, a traditional form of exercise and powerful way to create energy and gain control of your body.
+Tabib – Pak Rahman was my Jamu Doctor.
+Coming from the nearby village of Grabag, he is a welcome visitor for many of the guests arriving to MesaStila, looking for alternative healing remedies.
+With over 24 years of experience, Pak Rahman began as an apprentice through his training in an Indonesian martial art known as Pencak Silat, a traditional form of exercise and powerful way to create energy and gain control of your body.
 He is an important figure and provides Jamu healing to women, men and children in his local community.

 I had my consultation with Pak Rahman and the holistic nurse at the Clubhouse of the hotel, where guests can lazily lounge all day on antique mahogany Indonesian day beds in comfortable yoga pyjamas that are provided to you in your room.
-After having given an explanation of my current health issues, I went with him on a short journey through the gardens in the hotel, to seek out the appropriate healing plants for my remedy.
-We then returned back to Clubhouse where he begun to chop and mix together all the ingredients.
+After having explained my current health issues, I went with him on a short journey through the gardens in the hotel, to seek out the appropriate healing plants for my remedy.
+We then returned to Clubhouse where he began to chop and mix all the ingredients.

 Pak Raham’s skills and experience lies in being able to contrast a hot illness with a cold medicine and vice versa, using recipes that have handed down through generations of teachings.
-Therefore, understanding the contrasts between hot and cold, sweet and sour, and strong and week for example, are vitally important in order for all the ingredients to work in harmony together.
+Therefore, understanding the contrasts between hot and cold, sweet and sour, and strong and week, for example, are vitally important for all the ingredients to work in harmony together.